-- Consistently favorable reports in patient satisfaction assessments collected by the institution. - Creative, active participation in the evaluation of the effectiveness (quality, utilization, access, cost) of the care being provided. - Evidence that a unique clinical service is provided.
+Creative, active participation in the evaluation of the effectiveness (quality, utilization, access, cost) of the care being provided.
+Development of new techniques, therapies, or health care delivery systems that have improved the health of the population served.
+Evidence that a unique clinical service is provided.
+Clinical mentoring and advising of medical students and residents.